vorth/vzome-sharing/2021/11/29/20-07-21-demo-for-lucas/README.md

----

-# Prevent generation of a web page for this README
-exclude: true

----

 [vZome][vzome] and [GitHub Pages][pages] have generated a [***custom web page***][post] to share this design.
 It may take a few minutes for the page to be ready; try it first before you share the link.